NeuroFan/Compressive_Sensing_C_and_MATLAB/README.md

       parameters, such as step size and threshold, are critical in the performance of AMP and IHT algorithms.
-The optimum parameters of AMP are chosen based on the experimental results of [13] .
+The optimum parameters of AMP are chosen based on the experimental results of .
 In the case of the IHT algorithm, a different flavor of algorithm called Normalized-IHT was implemented, where the step size is automatically determined in each iteration.
-      Important excerpts from the paper:

 # Results